swiftlang/swift/docs/LibraryEvolution.rst

     In this document, a collection of code in a single Swift module that is built together; a "compilation unit".
 Roughly equivalent to a target in Xcode.

-  trivial
-    A value whose assignment just requires a fixed-size bit-for-bit copy without any indirection or reference-counting operations.

   versioned entity
     See `Publishing Versioned API`_.